 YATESVILLE, Pa. — The PA Turnpike Commission hosted a public hearing on Wednesday for a $236 million plan to create a safe, reliable toll road system that will support national mobility and commerce.

 The meeting was held at Pittston Area High School, and the public was invited to provide feedback on the environmental assessment.
 People who attended the meeting were not happy with the project.
-They told PennDOT that the project is dated and could lose their homes.
+They told PennDOT that it was dated and that they could lose their homes.

 On Thursday, another hearing will take place at Abington Heights High School starting at 5:30 p.m.